 In order to ensure that your drinking water is safe, not just at the tap, but at its source, the Florida Department of Environmental Protection (FDEP) conducts potential contamination studies of all source water.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of the wells that provide source water to our water treatment plants.
 The contaminant susceptibility levels only describe potential contamination due to nearby activity and is not based on monitoring data.

-The 2015 assessment identified 1 potential source of contamination for our system with moderate susceptibility level.
+The 2018 assessment identified one (1) potential source of contamination for our system with a susceptibility level of low.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.